alphagov/accessibility-self-evaluation/source/documentation/index.md

 ## Once you’ve finished the checks

-Once you’ve finished these checks, you can start [making a plan to fix any accessibility problems you found](/link-to-web-teams-guide).
+Once you’ve finished these checks, you must start [making a plan to fix any accessibility problems you found](https://www.gov.uk/guidance/make-your-website-or-app-accessible-and-publish-an-accessibility-statement#make-a-plan-to-fix-any-accessibility-problems-you-find).